Start Your Career

 You spent a decade training to read radiology.
 The job market answers with shifts, call, signing bonuses that lock you in for three years, and a schedule someone else built.
 There is a different door.

-The Hospital Offer Is Not the Only Offer.
+The Hospital Offer Is Not

 Most new rads take a hospital job because it is what everyone else did.
 Here is what you actually get if you read outpatient MRI on our platform instead.